Training March 19, 2026

 The Training That Actually Works

-The good news is that you do not need to spend hours in the gym to see results.
 An 8-week study by Oranchuk and colleagues, published in the Journal of Strength and Conditioning Research in 2020, found that golfers who trained three days per week using high-load lower body movements saw a statistically significant 3.2% increase in clubhead speed compared to a control group.
 The exercises were straightforward: back squats, deadlifts, and power-based movements.
-Three sessions per week, with at least one rest day between each.

-The key detail in that study, and in the broader strength training literature, is the rep range.
+The key detail is the rep range.
 The participants trained for strength, not endurance.
 That means sets of 5 to 8 repetitions with a load that is genuinely challenging, not 20 to 25 reps with a light weight.
 High-rep training builds muscular endurance.
 It does not build the kind of strength and power that translates to clubhead speed.
-If you are doing three sets of 20 goblet squats with a 20-pound kettlebell, you are conditioning your legs, not strengthening them.
 The stimulus needs to be heavy enough that the last two reps of each set require real effort.

 Three Exercises to Start With